Shoes (1916 film)

 Shoes is a 1916 silent drama film directed by Lois Weber and starring Mary MacLaren.
 It was distributed by the Universal Film Manufacturing Company and produced by Bluebird Photoplays, a subsidiary of Universal based in New York City and with access to Universal's studio facilities in Fort Lee, New Jersey as well as in California.
-Shoes was added to the National Film Registry in 2014.
+In 2014, Shoes was selected for preservation in the National Film Registry by the Library of Congress.

 The film was held and restored by the EYE Film Institute Netherlands between 2008 and 2011.
 It is available on DVD and Blu-ray with a score composed by Donald Sosin and Mimi Rabson and audio commentary by film historian Shelley Stamp.

 Plot

 This flower had not had a fair chance to bloom in the garden of life.
 The worm of poverty had entered the folded bud and spoiled it.